 The advantage of using OAIS-related ideas is that the OAIS Information Model was designed to accommodate any type of digitally encoded Information in a way which allows that information to be usable.

-This can then be generalized to show the way in which users can use their software to access and use information from multiple different archives for which their software is not originally designed.
+This approach can then be generalized to show the way in which users can use their software to access and use information from multiple different archives for which their software is not originally designed.